CPERLTAR/Vence-API/README.md

 You will see a series of black command prompt windows open and then quickly close.
 This is normal.
 Anaconda is running scripts to launch and configure Anaconda.

-You also might be prompted to update Anaconda Navigator from a clean install.
-Updating Anaconda Navigator shouldn't effect your Python (conda) environments.
+You also might be prompted to update Anaconda Navigator from a clean installation.
+Updating Anaconda Navigator shouldn't affect your Python (conda) environments.

 <img src="docs/img_13.png" width=100% height=100%>